1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Emergency domestic violence programs that provide emergency shelter services in Indiana.
+According to the current listing, eligibility includes: Emergency domestic violence programs that provide emergency shelter services in Indiana.
 Subrecipients must protect the privacy and confidentiality of those being provided services.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.